Are you looking for a work as a private investigator? Do you want the best private investigator job for you? Well, search no more!

 For those who already have a livelihood working as an investigator, the options are wide open.
 You have the option of working for an agency or for yourself.

-Investigative Careers Working For An Agency
+Investigative Jobs Working For An Agency

-A detective career working in an agency is perfect when you have just gotten your license and want to continue to build on your skills, by following seasoned investigators.
+A detective job working in an agency is perfect when you have just gotten your license and want to continue to build on your skills, by following seasoned investigators.
 You also don't have to worry about finding clients, or the headache of business administration.
 There are many benefits of being an employee.

 One of the downsides to working for an agency is obviously pay.
 You won't earn half as much being an employed investigator.